Balbriggan: Hosiery fabric

 Balbriggan was a well-known hosiery cloth manufacturer.
 A fine cotton fabric suitable for men's underwear was named after the city.
 The city prospered as a result of the manufacture of the fabric.

 Local government

 Balbriggan is a local electoral area of Fingal, electing five councillors to Fingal County Council.
 It contains the electoral divisions of Balbriggan Rural, Balbriggan Urban, Holmpatrick and Skerries.

 Balbriggan had town commissioners under the Towns Improvement (Ireland) Act 1854.
 This became a town council in 2002.
 The jurisdictional area of the town was increased in 2009.
 In common with all town councils, it was abolished in 2014.

 It was within the rural district of Balrothery, which was abolished in 1930.

+The old Balbriggan Town Hall, which was opened in St. George's Square in 1936, was demolished and replaced by a new structure in 2005.
+It served as home to Balbriggan Town Council until the council's dissolution in 2014.